samsquire/ideas2/README.md

 # 67. Communication library for monolith to microservice

 When software needs to communicate with a service boundary, it should go through a library.
-The library is configured to transform requests into either method calls, REST calls or MQ messages.
+The library is configured to transform requests into either method calls, REST calls or MQ messages based on configuration.

+# 68.